Australian dollar (AUD)

 Please keep in mind that OFX does not provide personal advice or specific exchange rate forecasts and predictions; however, below we share some general considerations you can use when evaluating forecasts and making your own decisions regarding the best time to transfer your money internationally.

 Due to its major commodity exports, including grains and metals, Australia is one of three primary commodity currencies (along with the NZD and CAD).
 When attempting to forecast the movement of the Aussie dollar, particularly as it relates to the US dollar, investors may take into account these country-specific factors:

 Like many commodity currencies, the Australian dollar can be highly volatile.
-That’s why it’s popular with traders and why it’s important to consider hedging risks when evaluating AUD/GBP forecasts.
+That’s why it’s popular with traders and why it’s important to consider hedging risks when evaluating AUD/USD forecasts.

 GBP/AUD currency chart: 1.00 GBP = 1.8906 AUD

 Ready to make a transfer?
 Sign up in less than 5 minutes.